schwilklab/lab-resources/README.md

 This folder folder for information on lab business, scholarships and funding, data management, etc.

-- [lab-business](lab-org/lab-business.md): For information on mailing packages, departmental contacts, orderings supplies
 - [computers-network](lab-org/computers-network.md): Instructions and description of our lab computer network
 - [data-management](lab-org/data-management.md): Our current lab best practices for managing lab data
+- [field-work-checklist](lab-org/field-work-checklist.md): Use this checklist when packing for the field!
 - [funding-opportunities](lab-org/funding_opportunities.md): List of graduate fellowships and scholarships
-- [field-work-checklist](lab-org/field-work-checklist.md): Use this checklist when packing for the field!
+- [Git and GitHub](labo-org/git-and-gitbhub.md): Our lab guide to using git and GitHub for collaboration.
+- [lab-business](lab-org/lab-business.md): For information on mailing packages, departmental contacts, orderings supplies

 ## methods ##